nlesc-sherlock/data_tools_integration/list_requirements.md

 #Spark
 1. All the necessary jars should be made available on your GitHub under the directory data_tools_integration/Spark.
 2. The job submission should be done through a command line call so we can automatize it.
 3. Also provide a description of the input data and its location, and the expected output.
+Please try to follow our recommendations on how to load data into the Spark cluster and store results from Spark jobs.

+#Assistance
+.
+In case you have any question about the above requirements please submit an issue on our GitHub page.